dancromartie/awk_toys/code_skeletonizer/README.md

 If I had a fancy IDE or Java etc, I might get some hints about some of these, but you would still have to do a lot of typing.

-This lets me just do a real quick hit and run: "I have a project that needs an sqlite connection, is going to make some get requests, is going to have some Flask endpoints, and is going to use a python shelf".
+This AWK script lets me just do a real quick hit and run: "I have a project that needs an sqlite connection, is going to make some get requests, is going to have some Flask endpoints, and is going to use a python shelf".

 Does it take _that_ long to copy paste these things from online docs or from old projects?
 No.  But sometimes there's a certain "activation energy" or motivational hump you have to get over before